dart-lang/language/working/0546-patterns/patterns-feature-specification.md

 *   **Literal matcher** or **constant matcher**: The context type schema is the static type of the pattern's constant value expression.

-*   **Declaration matcher**: The context type schema is the same as the context type schema of the inner binder.

 *We use the greatest lower bound for list elements and map values to ensure that the outer collection type has a precise enough type to ensure that any typed